The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Custom containerId to place form.

-If not set, it is displayed in element with id solid-payment-form-container
+If not set, it is displayed in the element with id solid-payment-form-container

 Example